microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/native-modules.md

 > IMPORTANT NOTE: When you create a new project via the CLI, the generated `ReactApplication` class will automatically register all native modules defined within the app. **You will not need to manually register native modules that are defined within your app's scope, as they will be registered automatically.**

 Now, we want to register our new `FancyMath` module with React Native so we can use it from JavaScript code.
-To do this, first we're going to create a `ReactPackageProvider` which implements [Microsoft.ReactNative.IReactPackageProvider](https://github.com/microsoft/react-native-windows/blob/main/vnext/Microsoft.ReactNative/IReactPackageProvider.idl).
-It starts with defining an .idl file:
+To do this, first we're going to create a `ReactPackageProvider` which implements [`Microsoft.ReactNative.IReactPackageProvider`](https://github.com/microsoft/react-native-windows/blob/main/vnext/Microsoft.ReactNative/IReactPackageProvider.idl).
+It starts with defining an `.idl` file:

-_ReactPackageProvider.idl_
+`ReactPackageProvider.idl`

 ```c++
 namespace NativeModuleSample